-2. Reference Configuration
+3. Reference Configuration

 Figure 1 illustrates an example Avaya IP Office solution connected to the Verizon Business IP Contact Center SIP Trunk service.
 The Avaya equipment is located on a private IP subnet.
 An enterprise edge router provides access to the Verizon Business network via a Verizon Business T1 circuit.
 This circuit is provisioned for the Verizon Business Private IP (PIP) service.
-Companion Application Notes, found in reference [VZB-IPT-IPOR61], illustrate IP Office interoperability with the Verizon Business IP Trunk Service.
+Companion Application Notes, found in reference [VZB-IPT-IPOR7], illustrate IP Office interoperability with the Verizon Business IP Trunk Service.
 In the verification testing associated with these Application Notes, both the Verizon IP Trunk service and the Verizon IP Contact Center service were accessible via the same PIP connection.

 In the sample configuration, IP Office receives traffic from the Verizon Business IP Contact Center service on port 5060 and sends traffic to port 5072, using UDP for network transport, as required by the Verizon Business IP Contact Center service.
-As shown in Figure 1, Verizon Business provided five toll-free numbers associated with the IP Contact Center VoIP Inbound service.
+Verizon provided five toll-free numbers associated with the IP Contact Center service.
 These toll-free numbers were mapped to IP Office destinations via Incoming Call Routes as summarized in Table 1.
-The Avaya IP Office FQDN known to Verizon Business is adevc.avaya.globalipcom.com.
+The Avaya IP Office environment FQDN known to Verizon was adevc.avaya.globalipcom.com.